Space is big, really big. So big in fact that if Faster-Than-Light Travel

 - The Legacy of Heorot.
 The Earth colonists aboard the starship Geographic are kept in frozen suspended animation for the trip.
 Unfortunately, being frozen and thawed (which happened repeatedly) caused brain damage, which the colonists' children called "ice on their minds".

-- The Revelation Space novels by Alastair Reynolds are full of Human Popsicles, as they deal with a universe in which slower-than-light interstellar travel is common.
+- The Revelation Space Series by Alastair Reynolds are full of Human Popsicles, as they deal with a universe in which Faster-Than-Light Travel is impossible.
 Notably, they make some attempt to deal realistically with the health dangers of cryogenics, beyond outright failure.

 - In Honor Harrington, for the first millennium or so of space travel sleeper ships are the only safe way to move around between the stars at sublight speeds, with hyperspace used almost entirely by high-risk scouting missions with correspondingly high fatality rates.
 Later advances in hyperspace travel make running into grav waves much less likely, making it safe enough for use in colonization efforts.
 The original Manticoran colonists put all their life savings in a series of trust funds and traveled to their new homeworld on a slower-than-light sleeper ship, knowing that within the 600 years or so it would take for them to get there, A) someone probably would have invented a safer form of FTL travel, and B) the managed trust would make it so they could buy what else they may need.
 The trust managers invested well over the years and when they arrived there was a small colony full of technical experts waiting for them, including the bare bones of what would be their space navy.